Your Search Results

 Comment first! »

 Letter to the editor by K.N.Pandita.
 This is with reference to ‘Beyond Muslim condemnation of terrorism’ by Louay Safi (AT 5 August 2005).
 Some Muslim organizations have reacted against the brutality of London bombing.
+But that is not enough.
+It is the duty of those Muslims who claim that Islam is a religion of peace and that they do not approve suicidal attacks, should draw a long term plan of confronting the extremists among themselves.
+They have full information who the extremists are, wherefrom they get support, what are their links and how they move.
 Continue Reading…

 The Saudi-Pakistan nexus